wilsonherreradev/rectangles/README.md

 Run the Main class

 # How to insert the two rectangles
-The command line will ask you for 2 cartesian points for each rectangle
+The command line will ask you for 2 diagonal cartesian points for each rectangle (the program will calculate the missing vertex of each rectangle)
 Example:
 ```
 Insert first point (x,y) for Rectangle A